rherbst123/FieldMuseumParser/README.md

 This project provides a graphical user interface (GUI) application for processing and viewing images of herbarium specimens.
 The application allows users to easily load, view, and manipulate images, making it an essential tool for botanists and researchers working with herbarium collections.

-## Features

-- Load and view herbarium specimen images.
-- Process images to enhance visibility and detail.
-- User-friendly GUI with a splash screen and intuitive navigation.

 ## Requirements

 To run this project, you'll need to have the following packages installed: